kishan-patel/kishan-patel.github.io/_posts/2018-10-12-stock-basics.md

 # Questions
 1- What to look for when picking a stock (i.e. how do you know a stock is a good buy)?
+Not relevant at this moment since the goal is not to invest in individual stocks.

 2- What are the different investment strategies for long-term growth?
+Buy-and-Hold and Crossover Trading are two (will most likely just stick to Buy-and-Hold as I don't to spend all my time monitoring stocks).

 3- What are some ways to achieve a rate of return greater than 10%?
+The plant at the moment is to invest bond/stock ETFs for TFSA and stock ETFs for RPP, so in the former case, the goal is just to earn a return close to the market rate and on par with the market rate for the latter case.

 4- What pieces of information should you monitor for companies you have holdings in?
+Not planning on investing in individual companies so question is not relevant at this point.

-<b>5- What is the procedure to transfer to a Questrade TFSA account?</b>
+5- What is the procedure to transfer to a Questrade TFSA account and buy stocks/etfs?

 <b>6- How do you read the performance of an ETF (i.e. does it include a fees, dividends)?</b>
 The performance includes fees, capital gains, as well as income from dividends [1].